 - Does your stomach feel funny?
 It’s time for motion sickness medication.

 Now, I found out the hard way that my daughter occasionally gets motion sickness on planes.
 According to the flight attendants on this unfortunate discovery flight, it hits kids around age four and has something to with growth and balance.
-Even if your kids have never experienced motion sickness, it does not hurt to spend $5 on emergency Dramamine Motion Sickness Relief for Kids, just in case.
+Even if your kids have never experienced motion sickness, it does not hurt to spend a little on emergency Dramamine Motion Sickness Relief for Kids, just in case.
 It is relatively fast-acting and not easy to source overseas.

 3. Get Up and Move Around